How good is a Thermal Camera finding Termites in 2021?

 The Thermal Camera on several occasions has picked up old leaking hot water systems.
 Which were installed in the ceiling space.
 It has also found a faulty power point.
 Where the connection at the back was loose and creating a hot joint.
 Saving a potential house fire.
 It has found leaking failed waterproof membranes in common walls between apartments/units.
 It has found rising damp in brick work and also massive termite nests hidden in walls.
 Where it is handy is inspecting the ceiling for moisture.
 Some ceilings are just way too high to reach with the moisture meter.
 So we can scan the ceiling with the Thermal Camera.
 The thermal camera picks up differences in temperature and is really useful in picking up areas of moisture and whether the home is insulated.

-So to answer the question how good is a thermal camera finding termites.
+So to answer the question how good is a thermal camera finding termites in 2021.
 We think it's a great tool to compliment the array of tools.
 We use it in our Pre Purchase and Termite Inspections.
 Where it gets let down.
 Is the marketplaces expectation on what the camera will find especially in a Termite Inspection Environment.
 In fact the best tool for finding termite activity is the Termatrac T3i .
-The worlds number one termite detection tool.
+The worlds number one termite detection tools.

 The termatrac t3i is the world's number one termite detection tool.
 The Termatrac uses Radar to detect any termite movement behind walls etc. The termatracs Radar will pick up movement and we can tell whether it is termites as they have their own signature.
 Thermal sensing which can pick up moisture and in some cases it will find a termite nest.
 The termatrac also uses two types of moisture sensing .
 The two types are direct moisture sensing which is better technology than the old resistant types.
 The other is relative moisture which can help detecting the source of the moisture.
 The relative setting is also great for pinpointing nests or sub nests in the house.